nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 - Loot and make a loop to come back
 - Find Daughter
 - Loot
-- Repair room + Get Key + repair droid 5 parts 715 PX !
+- Repair room + Get Key + repair droid 5 parts 715 XP !
 - Follow direction of the droid
 - Save Shen
 	- I am here to rescue you, Shen.